D-Pow/mock-requests/ReadMe.md

 ## RequestMock API

-In order to make mocking your API calls simpler, APIs have been added to allow for setting, getting, and deleting mock responses for certain API calls:
+In order to make mocking your API calls simpler, config functions have been added to allow for setting, getting, and deleting mock responses for certain API calls:

-##### configure(originalUrlResponseConfigObject)
+##### configure(urlResponseConfigObject)
 ##### setMockUrlResponse(extraUrl, mockResponseObject)
 ##### getResponse(url)
 ##### deleteMockUrlResponse(urlNotMeantToBeMocked)